Tips on Finding a Visual Communicator to Bring Your Science Story to Life

 Are you excited to share the importance of your science using illustrations and animations?
 Have you (or the scientists you represent) been developing revolutionary technology and you’re ready to share your exciting progress with a broader audience?
 Queue the science communicator!
 In this first article of our series, we’ll give you some tips on how to find and choose a visual science communicator.

 Where can you look, and what should you consider when looking for a visual science communicator?
 We have some ideas below.
-In our upcoming Part 2 and 3 of this series, we’ll talk about how to clarify expectations to ensure that your science story is a success.
+In Part 2 we look at the logistics of hiring a science communicator, and in our upcoming part 3 we’ll look at the working process once you’ve hired a Science Communication Studio.

 What is a Visual Science Communicator?